dubochkarev-gth/game-systems-lab/Design.md

 ---

-## Critical System (Updated)
+## Critical System (Focus-Scaled)

-Critical hits are no longer flat RNG spikes.
+Critical hits are not flat RNG spikes.

 They scale with Focus.

 High Focus increases critical probability.

 This makes crits partially predictable and tactical.

+Randomness exists, but is influenced by player decisions.

 ---